s0dtheg0d/finalproject/preposal (1).md

 ## Do you have any questions of your own?

-how would I even go about doing a vst or a dnd type program?
+how would I even go about doing a vst or a dnd type program just feel a little lost?